 And now we’re in a horror movie.

 But here’s the thing — horror is what lies at the bottom of the other two genres, too.
-Glory, action, smack-talk, cool battles and weapons — all those things exist for the purpose of piling up human corpses.
+Glory, action, smack-talk, cool battles and weapons — all those things exist for the purpose of causing pain and death to other human beings.

 And yet, on some level, it’s pretty undeniable that in some way, there’s something cool about this story.